Motion Guide - Installation

 Motion is an open source type of project.
 It does not cost anything.
 Motion is published under the

 GNU GENERAL PUBLIC LICENSE (GPL) version 2 or later.
 It may be a bit difficult to understand all the details of the license text (especially if your first language is not English).
 It means that you can get the program, install it and use it freely.
 You do not have to pay anything and you do not have to register anywhere or ask the author or publisher for permission.
 The GPL gives you both rights and some very reasonable duties when it comes to copying, distribution and modification of the program.
 So in very general terms you do not have to worry about licensing as a normal hobby user.
 If you want to use Motion in a commercial product, if you want to distribute either modified or original versions of Motion - for free or for a fee, you should read the license carefully.
-For more information about free software and the GPL, I encourage you to study the very interesting documents about the subject available the of the Free Software Foundation pages about the
+For more information about free software and the GPL, you are encouraged to study the very interesting documents about the subject available the of the Free Software Foundation pages about the

 Philosophy of the GNU Project.